 The Dyson Cyclone V10 cord-free vacuum cleaner comes in quite a few varieties, with different equipment at different price ranges.
 If you just want the V10 vacuum, the V10 Motorhead is priced at $599 CAD.
 It comes with a regular motorhead cleaner, a combination tool, and a crevice tool.
 The next step up is the V10 Animal, priced at $699.
 It comes with a Torque Drive cleaner, a mini motorized tool, soft dusting brush, combination tool, and crevice tool.

 The vacuum we reviewed is the next higher “trim”, the V10 Absolute, priced at $799.
 This model comes with everything the V10 Animal comes with and has a Soft Roller cleaner head, for cleaning hard floors.
+Obviously it’s also one of the best vacuum cleaners for carpet too.

 The top of the line model is the V10 Absolute Extra, priced at $849.
 It comes with everything the V10 Absolute comes with and additional items like an extension hose, up top adaptor, flexi crevice tool, and a Dyson tool bag.